MichaelBaker/mpl-v1/readme.md

 - [ ] Javascript FFI
   * If I have this, then I can implement non-trival programs by leaning on JS libraries like React.

+## Steps not yet represented in the new compiler pipeline

+- [ ] Parsing

 ## TODO Chunks

 - [X] Write iterator over Cofree that makes the annotation available at each stage